-- the name and contact information of the person making the report; - the date, time and geographic location of the release; or - the date, time and geographic location of the incident that led to the anticipated release - the mode of transport used; - the shipping name or UN number of the dangerous goods; - the quantity of dangerous goods that was in the means of containment before the release or anticipated release; - the quantity of dangerous goods estimated to have been released; and - if applicable, the type of incident leading to the release or anticipated release, including a collision, roll-over, derailment, overfill, fire, explosion or load-shift. - If applicable, the name and geographic location of any road, main railway line or main waterway that was closed; - A description of the means of containment containing the dangerous goods; - If applicable, an estimate of the number of people evacuated or sheltered in place; and - If applicable, the number of deaths and the number of persons who sustained injuries that required immediate medical treatment by a health care provider. - 30-day follow-up report form TP16-0086 - o Submit to the Director General, TDG
+- the name and contact information of the person making the report; - the date, time and geographic location of the release; or - the date, time and geographic location of the incident that led to the anticipated release - the mode of transport used; - the shipping name or UN number of the dangerous goods; - the quantity of dangerous goods that was in the means of containment before the release or anticipated release; - the quantity of dangerous goods estimated to have been released; - if applicable, the type of incident leading to the release or anticipated release, including a collision, roll-over, derailment, overfill, fire, explosion or load-shift. - If applicable, the name and geographic location of any road, main railway line or main waterway that was closed; - A description of the means of containment containing the dangerous - If applicable, an estimate of the number of people evacuated or sheltered in place; and - If applicable, the number of deaths and the number of persons who sustained injuries that required immediate medical treatment by a health care provider. - 30-day follow-up report form TP16-0086 - Submit to the Director General, TDG

-- the treatment of a person's injuries by a health care professional - an evacuation or shelter in place - the closure of a facility, road, main railway line, main waterway Or if: - the means of containment has been damaged so that its integrity is compromised (loading and unloading line failures are considered a compromise to the containment integrity) - the center sill or stub sill of a tank car is broken or has a crack in the metal of at least 15 cm (6 in)
+- an evacuation or shelter in place - the closure of a facility, road, main railway line, main waterway Or if: - the means of containment has been damaged so that its integrity is compromised (loading and unloading line failures are considered a compromise to the containment integrity) - the center sill or stub sill of a tank car is broken or has a crack in the metal of at least 15 cm (6 in)